juancadile/PyETR-myfork/docs/usage/first_steps.md

 ## Intro

-For this example we'll be basing it on Example 17 from the book.
+This example is based on Example 17 from the book.
 !!! quote "Example 17, p83"

     P1 There is a king in the hand and there is not an ace in the hand, or else there is an ace in the hand and there is not a king in the hand.